Q: Why the “SOMArts Curatorial Residency” program?

 Individuals who are currently students and/or will be students before June 30, 2018 are not eligible to apply.

-Proposals will not be considered for one-person exhibitions, or exhibitions that are largely dependant on a general call to artists, or are inappropriately scaled for large size of the Main Gallery.
+Proposals will not be considered for one-person exhibitions, or exhibitions that are largely dependent on a general call to artists, or are inappropriately scaled for large size of the Main Gallery.

 Q: How do I apply?